THE TIDY FAMILY

 Harman Edgar Tidy was born in 1831 in St Pancras, London to Thomas and Elizabeth Tidy.
 Thomas was a tailor, originally from Tortington in Sussex.
 Harman had five brothers and all six boys made the law their profession, Harman himself studied at Clifford’s Inn.
 He married Selina McLean in Marylebone in June 1853, she was 19, he was 24 and they went on to have eight children.
 They had a penchant for grand houses.
 Before they moved to Bell House they lived in equal splendour in Chester Terrace, a grand neo-classical crescent in Regent’s Park designed by John Nash with Decimus Burton.
 Harman also had a house in Bengeo, Hertfordshire and later a house in North Stoke, Oxfordshire.

 Selina died in 1875 and two years later, on 5 June 1877, Harman married Emma Sarah Robson, nee Dove.
-Sarah had been married to Christopher Robson (who died in 1867), a barrister at Clifford’s Inn and they had lived in Regent’s Park and at Little Stoke in Oxfordshire so it seems likely that both couples had known each other.
-Emma was 49 when they married, Harman was 48 and they did not have children though Harman ‘acted as stepfather’ to the children from Emma’s first marriage.
+Sarah had been married to Christopher Robson (who died in 1867), a barrister at Clifford’s Inn and had lived in Regent’s Park and at Little Stoke in Oxfordshire, so it seems likely that the couples had known each other for some time.
+Emma was 49 when they married, Harman was 48 and they did not have children though Harman acted as stepfather to the children from Emma’s first marriage.

 Assault in high places

 Harman Tidy and his brother Thomas were in business together at 27 Sackville Street, Piccadilly and on 23 February 1877 at 6pm Harman was at his desk when Lord Marcus Talbot de la Poer Beresford, calling himself Mr Long, came into reception asking to see Mr Tidy.
-Beresford, the son of the Marquess of Waterford, ran the stables of the Prince of Wales and was described by Vanity Fair magazine as ‘a good-looking man who can make himself very agreeable.
-Beresford was a member of the ‘Marlborough House Set’, the racy group who surrounded the Prince of Wales; his brother Charles’s affair with the Prince of Wales’s mistress Daisy Brooke led to Charles manhandling the heir to the throne.
+Beresford, the son of the Marquess of Waterford, ran the stables of the Prince of Wales and was described by Vanity Fair magazine as ‘a good-looking man who can make himself very agreeable’.
+Beresford was a member of the ‘Marlborough House Set’, the racy group surrounding the Prince of Wales.
+Beresford’s brother Charles’s affair with the Prince of Wales’s mistress Daisy Brooke had led to Charles manhandling the heir to the throne.

-Once admitted to Harman’s chambers Beresford declared his real name and said Tidy had accused him of being a liar.
-He demanded an apology or Harman ‘would not leave the room alive’.
-Beresford knocked Harman to the floor and started kicking him whereupon Thomas Tidy and a clerk came in.
-Lord Beresford assaulted them too.
-Beresford was arrested and in court he was questioned about his debts which had led to him losing possession of his house but curiously the magistrate disallowed this line of questioning.
+Once admitted to Harman’s chambers Beresford declared his real name and said Tidy had called him a liar.
+He demanded an apology or Harman ‘would not leave the room alive’, knocked Harman to the floor and started kicking him.
+Thomas Tidy and a clerk came in whereupon Lord Beresford assaulted them too.
+Beresford was arrested and in court there was an attempt to question him about the debts which had led to him losing possession of his house but curiously the magistrate disallowed this line of questioning.
 Beresford’s solicitor repeatedly tried to ask his own client questions but the magistrate repeatedly intervened to stop him.
 At this point the solicitor said he had no choice but to offer no defence.
 The magistrate then sent the case to the Old Bailey to be heard by the Solicitor-general.

-Under cross-examination Harman explained that he had access to the funds of various gentleman which he then loaned out and in this way he had loaned Beresford £1,000 which had not been repaid.
+In court, under cross-examination, Harman explained that he had access to the funds of various gentleman which he then loaned out and in this way he had loaned Beresford £1,000 which had not been repaid.
 He said he felt acute pain after the assault and still did, though the doctor who had attended after the altercation said that while Harman ‘shrank when touched’ he could find no trace of injury.
 Summing up, the Solicitor-general said there could be no doubt Harman had been assaulted by Beresford but that the jury might take the view ‘this was a case in which a person who was a mere moneylender had accused a gentleman of honour and position of having told a falsehood and that the gentleman had gone there for the simple purpose of extorting an apology’.
-The summing up went on for two hours after which one of the jurors intervened saying ‘they did not want to hear any more about it as they had no desire to be there all night’.
+The summing up went on for two hours during which one of the jurors intervened saying ‘they did not want to hear any more about it as they had no desire to be there all night’.
 The jury retired to consider its verdict and after ten minutes came back: guilty of common assault.
 Beresford was fined £100, all costs and a £500 bail to keep the peace for one year, and to be imprisoned until these were paid.
-At this point a Colonel Stanley who was in the public gallery immediately offered bail so Beresford was freed.
-In reporting the case the Spectator pointed out that if Beresford had been an ordinary labourer he would have gone straight to prison for such an assault charge and recommended that the magistrates be replaced by ‘a legally educated tribunal’.
+At this point a Colonel Stanley who was in the public gallery immediately offered bail and Beresford was let go.
+In reporting the case the Spectator pointed out that if Beresford had been an ordinary labourer he would have gone straight to prison for such a charge and recommended that magistrates be replaced by ‘a legally educated tribunal’.

 Harman Tidy and the Dulwich Estate

-Harman drove a hard bargain with the Dulwich Estate when he was negotiating his move to Bell House in 1895.
+When he was negotiating his move to Bell House in 1895, Harman drove a hard bargain with the Dulwich Estate.
 The Estate’s first offer was a rent of £200 pa which was refused by Harman who persuaded the Estate Governors to let him pay £100 pa for seven years.
 He also reversed, to his benefit, a stipulation they had made about interest payments and succeeded in getting the Estate to pay him 2.5% pa on quarterly payments.

 In 1896 Harman Tidy said there was not enough room for his servants at Bell House and put up two four-roomed cottages in the garden, one for his gardener and one for his coachman.
 These are not Pickwick Cottage, Bell Cottage or the Lodge but additional structures: ‘of timber, covered externally with patent wire wove material lined inside with match-boarding, on the cart road at the lower end of the grounds at a cost of about £200’.
 There is no surviving evidence of these cottages as they are presumably under Frank Dixon Close.